RAGE-toolkit/RABV-GUI/README.md

 ![Alt text](img/gbsubmission.png)

-Directory named **test_data** provides the data necessary to run the GenBank submission test.
+Directory named **test_data** provides the necessary test datasets to run the GenBank submission.
 Also the maxLikeHoodGenotyper can be tested by uploading fasta file available on test_data/fasta-seq directory.